Mmabore-Molaba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9 -Write a script that sets the mode of the file hello to this check task for pattern Script 10- Write a script that sets the mode of the file hello the same as olleh’s mode Script 11- Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
+Script 12- Create a script that creates a directory called my_dir with permissions 751 in the working directory